 Adding fonts to your website with Adobe Fonts is a breeze and integration doesn't take much time either.
 You can paste the font code into your site and the chosen font will immediately become active on the page.
 The colossal font library is licensed for website use and there are no pageview limits.

 Help readers find the content they want with a plugin that's a huge improvement on WordPress's own built-in search tool

 Unfortunately, the search functionality provided by WordPress isn’t so great.
 But if you want to give your own visitors a decent in-site search experience (and let’s face it, who doesn’t), there’s a great free WordPress plugin that can help you out.

 SearchWP (opens in new tab) offers a list of advanced search features including the indexing of post titles, descriptions and keywords, as well as PDF, Office and text document content.
 You can also create multiple search engines, each with their own settings; so you could, for example, create a search box solely for product searches.

 SearchWP lets you to give users better results by using keyword stems instead of exact term matches, so, for example, the search term ‘sing’ would return related words like ‘song’ and ‘singing’.
 You can even customize how results are ranked using SearchWP's weighting system.

 Make and manage tables on your site, and even import them from Excel

 If you need to present a lot of data in table form, it can be quite a pain coding it all by hand.
-TablePress is a Wordpress plugin that makes it easy to create and manage tables on your site without any knowledge of HTML.
-And best of all, it’s totally free.
+TablePress (opens in new tab) is a WordPress plugin that makes it easy to create and manage tables on your site without any knowledge of HTML.
+And best of all, it is totally free.